• Home

 Updating Registers.inc

-.
+This is an as good time as any to add the missing registers to src/common/Registers.inc.
 It follows the naming convention found in the SNES Development Manual.
 There are also a number of named constants at the end of the file that will help in the future.
 They’re meant to be used as bitmasked when working with registers.
 I’m not reproducing the entire file here, it’s just a boring list of names and numbers.
 Check the SNES Assembly Adventure repository on GitHub for the full file.

 Initializing the SNES to a Defined State

 So far, we’ve taken advantage of the emulator.
-We told it to set all memory to 0
+We told it to set all memory to 0s all the way back in part 1:

 While this is rather convenient when working with an emulator that supports that, it, unfortunately, means that our code couldn’t run on actual hardware.
 If we set the “Default power on state RAM” option back to “Random Values (Default)”, we’ll find that every time we load our current demo code, we’ll see a random background color.
 That’s obviously not what we want.

 The solution is to set all registers to a standard/initial value and clear all memory (VRAM, CGRAM, and OAMRAM) to a known value.
-To do this, we introduce four new helper subroutines, defined in files src/common/InitSNES.{inc.s}
+To do this, we introduce four new helper subroutines, defined in files src/common/InitSNES.{inc.s}:

 These four subroutines are pretty straightforward.
 You should have no trouble understanding what is going on here.

-(line 27) sets all registers to the value recommended in chapter 26 of the SNES Development Manual.
+ClearRegisters (line 27) sets all registers to the value recommended in chapter 26 of the SNES Development Manual.
 It uses a handful of loops to traverse some address ranges more concisely.

-(line 120) are almost identical.
-The idea is to set up a DMA (Direct Memory Access, see part 7 if you need a refresher) and transfer a piece of constant data (here, simply zero/$00
+ClearVRAM (line 92) and ClearCGRAM (line 120) are almost identical.
+The idea is to set up a DMA (Direct Memory Access, see part 7 if you need a refresher) and transfer a piece of constant data (here, simply zero/$00) to fill out the video and color RAM, respectively.

-(line 146) also uses DMA to transfer data to object attribute memory.
+ClearOAMRAM (line 146) also uses DMA to transfer data to object attribute memory.
 But we need to take some extra care here.
 Remember that the SNES has a limit of 32 sprites per scanline.
-If we were to set all of OAM RAM to zero, that would result in all 128 possible sprites being rendered in the top left corner (that is, position (0, 0)
+If we were to set all of OAM RAM to zero, that would result in all 128 possible sprites being rendered in the top left corner (that is, position (0, 0)).
+This could lead to some ugly rendering errors.
+The solution here is to move all sprites off-screen.
+So instead of clearing OAM RAM to $00, we’ll clear it to $ff - this will result in all sprites starting at position (-128, 241), that is, outside of the visible range.
+It is then for the actual game code to set these values correctly.
+Here, we just don’t want any sprites on screen when the console launches.

 Final Touches

-Finally, add the four new subroutines to the ResetHandler
+Finally, add the four new subroutines to the ResetHandler in src/Main.s:

-files accordingly.
+Make sure to update all CMakeLists.txt files accordingly.
 Your final file structure should look like this:

 snes_cradle/